Certified Divorce Coach and Collaborative Divorce Expert Dr. Joyce Fine to be Featured on Close Up Radio

 “I want to help people have the best divorce possible,” says Dr. Fine.
 “As a divorce coach, I think of myself as a thought companion.
 When people are making these colossal decisions about their family and how to split their finances and how to get along with each other in the future, I can help them make decisions from a thoughtful place rather than out of emotional reactivity.”

-Dr. Fine is divorced herself, and the experience was emotionally damaging for her children.
+Dr. Fine had an amicable enough divorce yet 5 years post divorce her relationship with her ex-husband became high conflict because of his new partner.
+The conflict that ensued was emotionally damaging for her children.
 According to Dr. Fine, about 23 percent of divorces become high conflict, meaning the parents have trouble working together on their children’s behalf.

 “I'm an advocate for children,” says Dr. Fine.
 “When people get divorced, they're often really hurting.
 They're feeling angry, sad, embarrassed, betrayed.
 I can understand that pain, but that's not good for their children.”